-Chemung River Professional Review and Guide
+Chemung River Professional Guide

 "Spawned by the union of the Cohocton and Tioga Rivers in Painted Post, this medium-size stream is typical of the other strands in the web of rivers flowing through southern New York: shallow riffles and flats one moment, fast skinny runs the next, and fishy-looking pools around the bends.